nogibjj/go-template/README.md

 # go-template
 This is a template for building go language applications

+### Lesson 7:  Fix the int bug!

+The times is not respected in the cli

+### Lesson 6: Making a slightly more complex Marco Polog CLI using "easy" clil library

+Currently not accepting the "times"

+* `mkdir complex-marco`
+* initialize the project structure by doing the following `go mod init github.com/<yourusername>/my-cli-tool` Add the urfave/cli library as a dependency:
+To add the urfave/cli library to your project, you can simply import it in your `main.go` file, and the go mod will automatically add it as a dependency:

 ### Lesson 5:  Marco Polo Command-Line Tool using an "easy" cli library for Go

 cd into `marco-polo` and use `Makefile`